Explainer: California’s Community NEWS Act (AB 2222)

 An overview of California’s proposed local journalist employment credit for newsrooms, explaining how the program works, who qualifies, and the safeguards designed to prevent misuse

 The Community Newsroom Employment and Workforce Sustainability Act (the Community NEWS Act, AB 2222), introduced by Assemblymember Christopher M. Ward on Feb.
-19, 2026 with support from Rebuild Local News, would create refundable tax credits for California local news organizations based on the number of journalists they employ, with enhanced benefits for the smallest community newsrooms and outlets creating new journalist jobs.
+19, 2026 and sponsored by Rebuild Local News, would create refundable tax credits for California local news organizations based on the number of journalists they employ, with enhanced benefits for the smallest community newsrooms and outlets creating new journalist jobs.

-The Community NEWS Act creates two types of refundable tax credits for employing journalists. (“Refundable” means that credits in excess of an organization’s tax liability are paid in cash, like a grant.)
-The first credit, a job retention credit, is worth $20,000 per journalist for up to five positions, plus $15,000 per every additional journalist.
-The second credit, a $15,000 “new hire” credit for news organizations that expand journalist headcount, can be stacked on top of the retention credits.
+The Community NEWS Act creates refundable tax credits for employing full-time and part-time journalists and sole-proprietor local news providers. (“Refundable” means that credits in excess of an organization’s tax liability are paid in cash, like a grant.)
+The job retention credit is worth $20,000 per journalist for up to five positions, plus $15,000 per every additional journalist.
+Part-time journalist positions would be supported with $7,500 credits.
+A $15,000 “new hire” credit would be awarded to news organizations that expand journalist headcount, which can be stacked on top of the retention credits.

 For example: A nonprofit community news website with three full-time news staffers covering the Central Valley would be eligible for $60,000 a year under this program.
 If the publication hired one more reporter – or converted a freelancer or part-time staffer into a full-time editorial employee – the publication would earn $95,000 in benefits.